Elimination Chamber (2015): Preliminary matches

 After that, NXT Champion Kevin Owens faced WWE United States Champion John Cena.
 Owens executed a pop-up powerbomb on Cena for a near-fall.
 Cena performed an "Attitude Adjustment" on Owens for a near-fall.
-Owens taunted and mocked Cena’s “you can’t see me” gesture, but Cena applied the STF, only for Owens to escape.
+Owens taunted and mocked Cena's "you can't see me" gesture, but Cena applied the STF, only for Owens to escape.
 Owens executed an "Attitude Adjustment" on Cena for a near-fall.
 Cena performed a clothesline on Owens and attempted another one, but Owens executed a second pop-up powerbomb on Cena to win the match.
+After the match, Owens gave a promo telling Cena to leave while Owens's time was now.

 In the fourth match, Neville faced Bo Dallas.
 At the end of the match, as Dallas attempted a "Bo-Dog", Neville countered into an enzuigiri on Dallas.
 Neville executed a "Red Arrow" on Dallas to win the match.

-Next was the Elimination Chamber match for the vacant WWE Intercontinental Championship.
-King Barrett and Dolph Ziggler began the match as the first two participants.
-R-Truth entered at #3, and Mark Henry entered the match early at #4 after Barrett tackled Ziggler into Henry's Pod, breaking the Pod.
-Ryback entered at #5.
-Barrett was eliminated by R-Truth following a superkick from Ziggler, Snake eyes from Ryback and a "Lie Detector" from R-Truth.
-Sheamus entered at #6.
+In the penultimate match, the Elimination Chamber match for the vacant WWE Intercontinental Championship was contested.
+Mark Henry entered the chamber at #1.
+Sheamus entered at #2.
+R-Truth entered at #3.
+Ryback entered at #4.
+King Barrett and Dolph Ziggler entered at #5 and #6 and began the match as the first two participants.
+R-Truth was the first to be released, and Mark Henry was released early after Barrett tackled Ziggler into Henry's Pod, breaking the Pod.
+Ryback was released next and Barrett was eliminated by R-Truth following a superkick from Ziggler, Snake eyes from Ryback and a "Lie Detector" from R-Truth.
+Sheamus was released last.
 R-Truth was eliminated by Ryback following "Shell Shocked".
 Henry was eliminated by Sheamus following a "Brogue Kick".
 Ziggler was eliminated by Sheamus following a "Brogue Kick".
 Ryback pinned Sheamus following "Shell Shocked", thus winning his first Intercontinental Championship and his first title in WWE overall.

 Main event

 In the main event, Seth Rollins defended the WWE World Heavyweight Championship against Dean Ambrose.
 At the end of the match, Ambrose attempted a diving elbow drop, but Rollins pulled the referee in front of him who was knocked down.
 Rollins attempted a Phoenix splash, but Ambrose avoided it and pinned Rollins after a "Dirty Deeds", giving Ambrose the championship.
-However, the decision was changed to being Rollins being disqualified due to using the referee as a guard, so the championship didn't change hands.
-After the match, Rollins, Kane, Jamie Noble and Joey Mercury attacked Ambrose.
+However, the decision was changed to Rollins being disqualified due to using the referee as a guard, so the championship didn't change hands.
+After the match, Rollins, Kane, Jamie Noble, and Joey Mercury attacked Ambrose.
 Roman Reigns then appeared, attacking Rollins with a superman punch and threw the title belt to Ambrose.
 Reigns then fought off Kane with a spear and Noble and Mercury with superman punches.
 The event ended with Ambrose and Reigns leaving through the crowd with the championship.